wileyalt/kissanime_dl/README.md

 pip show kissanime-dl
 ```

-and go to that directory, where there should be a file named
+and go up the filesystem to the pythonXX\Scripts directory, where there should be a file named
 ```
 kissanime-dl-script.py
 ```